With more and more patients searching online before visiting a doctor, medical marketers need to know what mobile search is and how to leverage it.

 The New Patient Journey

 Last year 77 percent of patients used search prior to booking an appointment and 88 percent of those looking for health information start with Google.
-Now, when patients begin to notice that something doesn’t feel right with their body they turn to Google in an attempt to self-diagnose.
+Now, when patients begin to notice that something doesn’t feel right with their bodies, they turn to Google in an attempt to self-diagnose.
 Another thing to note in 2015 is that Google Maps is a new search marketing interface.
 Patients now go and check Google Maps for proximity searches.

 Mobile Search Optimization

 Did you know that 81 percent of mobile searches are driven by speed and convenience?
-During the webinar we asked attendees, “Has your search marketing plan been optimized for mobile users?”
+During the webinar, we asked attendees, “Has your search marketing plan been optimized for mobile users?”
 60 percent said yes, their marketing plan was optimized for mobile users, 10 percent said it had not and 30 percent were unsure.

-Adapting rapidly to mobile will be critical to your organizations success.
+Adapting rapidly to mobile will be critical to your organization’s success.
 The bottom line is to make mobile a priority.